-Kyoto Protocol - the Kyoto Protocol is an international agreement linked to the UKFCCC.
+Kyoto Protocol - the Kyoto Protocol is an international agreement linked to the UNFCCC.
 The major feature of the Kyoto Protocol is that it set binding targets for 37 industrialised countries and the EC for reducing GHG emissions in the first accounting period of the Protocol (2008 and 2012).
-In 2012 the Durban Agreement has set accounting rules for the second accounting period (2013-2020). www.unfccc.int be no less than the carbon predicted to be sequestered by year 100, for a given scenario.
+In 2012 the Durban Agreement has set accounting rules for the second accounting period (2013-2020). www.unfccc.int there is no clearfelling the long-term average is assumed to be no less than the carbon predicted to be sequestered by year 100, for a given scenario.
 For sites where clearfelling is proposed, then the long-term average is calculated over several whole rotations of a given length, where the carbon stock onsite varies from zero at the start of each rotation to a maximum just prior to clearfelling.